 During this time we heard from 151 individuals and groups.
-You will be able to read their feedback when it is ready to be presented as part of a staff report to the Linwood-Central-Heathcote Community Board, which is likely to be in April 2022.
+You will be able to read their feedback when it is ready to be presented as part of a staff report to the Linwood-Central-Heathcote Community Board.

 While the primary purpose of Lancaster Park will be for sports such as rugby and football in the winter and cricket in the summer, we know that this is also an important space for the local community to gather for informal leisure and recreational activities.

 In September 2019, following the demolition of Lancaster Park stadium, we approved a Spatial Plan to redevelop the park.
 This plan has guided our work to get the site open to the public by April 2022.
 This includes:

 Now we would like to hear from the community about what else is needed to help us develop a concept design for this exciting new community greenspace.

 We have a fixed project budget and all community spaces need to work around those already set aside for formal sports and the existing heritage gates on Stevens Street.
 This means larger features, such as buildings, could only be in the remaining open areas.
 However, there are many spaces for smaller elements throughout the park.

 We will work with community groups to decide which elements are included in the project, based on:

 You can read more about the Lancaster Park project or attend one of our public sessions before providing feedback below.

 Under the Red traffic light setting anyone aged 12 or older will require a vaccine pass to attend these sessions in person.
 Please sign/scan in and wear a mask.